-And the cost of cleaning chemicals your going to need to maintain your hot tub to a hygienic standard.
+And the cost of cleaning chemicals you’re going to need to maintain your hot tub to a hygienic standard.

-A good UV filtration system, water treatment system can reduce the cost of cleaning but will increase the power consumption a little but at the same time it will reduce the water maintenance you have to do going forward.
+A good UV filtration system and water treatment system can reduce the cost of cleaning but will increase the power consumption a little but at the same time, it will reduce the water maintenance you have to do going forward.

-Most new modern acrylic hard shell hot tub models have UV Ozone built in since 2021, some inflatable hot tubs also have UV Ozone built in, be sure to keep a eye out for this feature!
+Most new modern acrylic hard shell hot tub models have UV Ozone built-in since 2021, some inflatable hot tubs also have UV Ozone built in, be sure to keep an eye out for this feature!

 What Accessories Do Hot Tubs Come With?